Assistive Technology for Computers and Printed Material

 "SwitchXS provides virtually complete access to Mac OS X and all standard Mac applications for people who can only use one or more switches.
 It offers full mouse and keyboard emulation by means of a so-called scanning mode.
 With each click on the switch the user selects an action, such as 'move the cursor up' or 'type B', from a 'scanning' menu.
 SwitchXS is typically used by people who are, for example, quadriplegic due to an accident, or living with neuromotor diseases such as Amyotrophic Lateral Sclerosis (ALS) or Spinal Muscular Atrophy (SMA) with very limited limb movement.'

-Quadjoy Mouse
+Quadjoy Mouth-Controlled Computer Mouse

 HeadMouse

-TrackerPro
+TrackerPro 2

-"TrackerPro is a computer input device that takes the place of a mouse for people with little or no hand movement.
+"TrackerPro 2 is a computer input device that takes the place of a mouse for people with little or no hand movement.
 Simply plug it in and it works just like a mouse (no additional software required).
 Anything that can be done with a regular hand mouse can be done by using TrackPro (in conjunction with one of many clicking solutions)."

 Skipper